-Our Breakfast club sessions cost £4 and includes breakfast.
+Our Breakfast Club sessions cost £4 and this includes breakfast.

-Our Afterschool club costs £8 per session and will include a snack
+Our After-School Club costs £8 per session and includes a snack.

-Dates for the Breakfast and Afterschool club are released monthly.
+Dates for the Breakfast and After-School Club are released monthly.
 If you have a place for your child, then this will be secured each month provided that payment is made.
-Bookings are made in advance, through Arbor, and must be paid in full at the time of booking.
-Once payment is received, your child’s booking is confirmed.
-Refunds will not be made for non-attendees or for cancellations.
+Parents make club bookings in advance on Arbor, when payment has been made, this can be confirmed by the office staff.
+Refunds will not be made for non-attendees or cancellations.
 Currently, spaces each day are capped to support the management of infection control in relation to COVID -19 and related to current staffing.

 Staff are employed by the school and form part of our team.
 Our Wraparound Care Supervisor is Amy Bowen.
-We are in the process of finalising our two new playworkers to join our team!
+Gemma Gunton and James Rogers are our playworkers.

 Food is provided by our school kitchen.
 Meals and snacks are a social time during which children sit and eat together.
-We plan meals so that they provide the children with healthy and nutritious food.
+We plan meals so that they provide the children with a healthy and nutritious varied diet.
 As a NUT FREE school all meals/snacks are nut free.
 Dietary requirements will be catered for.

 The range of activities planned will enrich and engage our pupils, developing their social and friendship skills, wider knowledge and creativity all in a play environment.
 This will include arts and crafts, small world and construction materials, outdoor sports games, den making, woodland and gardening activities and cooking to name a few.
 A more detailed update will be added to the website once the full team are in place.< less